Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 3. TypeFace App:

 TypeFace 1 got widely popular and gained a lot of appreciation for helping designers create amazing typography and work as a great font management tool.
-TypeFace 1 was popular as it provided quick and accurate font previews.
+This font was popular as it provided quick and accurate font previews.
 You could customize the preview and appearance of text entirely, and it had a font’s first UI approach.
 However, this app was a little limited in the font management front they took care of in TypeFace 2.
 TypeFace2 has an extremely flexible tagging system that allows a user to organize fonts as per their wish.
 You can use combine tags, nest tags, invert tags, and more.
 Typeface2 is one of the best font managers available as it is very advanced but at the same time has a very user-friendly layout and approach.
-The sidebar collapses as you hover your mouse so that you focus on the fonts more.
-This is a mac-only software with a seven-day free trial available, and then it costs $9.99 per month.

 4. FontExpert: